will-chh/522_grp31_Abalone_Age_Prediction/README.md

 4.6: Render the Quarto Report
 quarto render reports/Abalone_Age_Prediction.qmd
 ```
+Running `make test` will execute all unit tests in the `tests/` directory using pytest, ensuring that the analysis scripts run correctly.

 #### Step 5: Shutdown the Container:
 After the report is rendered, to stop the container, press `Ctrl + C` to stop running the container in the terminal.